nasa/fprime/docs/UsersGuide/gds/gds-introduction.md

 By default, the `fprime-gds` command uses the current deployment to find the dictionary and the flight software to run.
-The dictionary is used for the GDS to understand the events, channels, and commands produced by the embedded system and the software is run as a convienence for local testing (`-n` will disable this feature).
+The dictionary is used for the GDS to understand the events, channels, and commands produced by the embedded system and the software is run as a convenience for local testing (`-n` will disable this feature).

 In the following sections, we will explore various options for using the GDS.